Bang! Bang! Bang! Someone pounded heavily on my door and I heard the deep, raspy voice of a Wolf demanding I open it immediately.

 “So what has this traitor done?”
 I asked, while they gulped down their treats.
 “I mean, if I should see him, just how dangerous is he?”

 “He’s trying to kill his sister,” Protector Ralph answered around a mouth full.
-“He’s been hunting her for weeks, and we have reason to believe he’s hunting you and possibly others as well.”
+“He’s been hunting her for weeks, and he’s murdered several kids in the neighborhood.”

 “Oh, dear!”
 I exclaimed, hiding trembling hands behind my back.
 “How dreadful!
 Are you watching the building carefully?
 I shall be terrified if I know he’s around and no one is looking out for me!”